ietf-wg-ccwg/rfc5033bis/draft-scheffenegger-congress-rfc5033bis.md

 --- abstract

-The IETF's standard congestion control schemes have been widely shown to be inadequate for various environments (e.g., high-speed networks).
+The IETF's standard congestion control schemes have been widely shown to be inadequate for various environments (e.g., high-speed networks, wireless technologies such as 3GPP and WiFi, long distance satellite links) and also in conflict with the needed, more isochronous, behaviors of VoIP, gaming, and videoconferencing traffic.
 Recent research has yielded many alternate congestion control schemes that significantly differ from the IETF's congestion control principles.